You have tremendous

 Learn how to use Voter Registration and Get out the Vote

 - Goals and workplan: create from now to the 2020 election.
-After the election we will craft a longer vision for work through 2024.
+After the election we will craft a longer vision for work through 2022 and beyond.

 - Clear messaging: connect issues people care about through language that resonates for them.
 It matters what words we use!